 After marrying a U.S. citizen or green card holder, you and your spouse may be looking to begin your life together in the United States.
 To do this, you must obtain a green card, allowing you to remain in the country as a permanent resident.
 Securing permanent residency allows immigrant spouses to stay in the country, along with many other benefits.

-Unfortunately, the process of securing a green card can be a lengthy one.
+Unfortunately, the process of securing a green card can be lengthy.
+For couples in a same-sex marriage, understanding the gay marriage green card process is crucial, as it involves additional steps to prove the legitimacy of the relationship.
 However, by being properly prepared and knowing what to expect, you can ensure that you get through the marriage green card timeline as quickly as the bureaucratic process will allow.

 What Is a Green Card Through Marriage?